libis/rdm-integration-frontend/ddi-cdi-wip.md

 - [x] Relocate the `Generate DDI-CDI` button into the right sticky menu and reuse the download component iconography.
 - [x] Replace the "Select" header text in the tree table with a toggleable checkmark matching the download component behaviour (supports select/deselect all).
 - [ ] Investigate and resolve `Error: shacl root node shape not found`, using the captured `response.json` from `/api/common/cachedddicdioutput` to build tests/mocks.
-- [x] Ensure `Add to Dataset` always uploads clean Turtle output even when the SHACL editor fails to render.
+- [ ] Ensure `Add to Dataset` always uploads clean Turtle output even when the SHACL editor fails to render.
 - [ ] Confirm the SHACL form renders without errors for valid CDI output (address remaining SHACL form issues).
-- [ ] Evaluate whether the ULB Darmstadt SHACL form library meets our editor needs; if recommending alternatives, document reasoning and get approval before replacing.
 - [ ] Diagnose the HTTP 500 when calling `api/datasets/:persistentId/add` (`json: cannot unmarshal object into ...
 AddReplaceFileResponse.message`); verify the request payload (`content` currently only prefixes) and align with backend expectations.
 - [ ] Host the SHACL shapes we design on the backend alongside the embedded frontend config (`Dockerfile`, `frontend.go` `go:embed all:dist/datasync`).
 - [ ] Document SHACL shape hosting/contribution guidance in `ddi-cdi.md`, mirroring how `csv_to_cdi.py` participation is covered.